vmware/terraform-provider-avi/website/docs/d/avi_poolgroup.html.markdown

 * `min_servers` - The minimum number of servers to distribute traffic to.
 * `name` - The name of the pool group.
 * `priority_labels_ref` - Uuid of the priority labels.
+* `service_metadata` - Metadata pertaining to the service provided by this poolgroup.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `uuid` - Uuid of the pool group.